Ivanhoe (1952 film): Production

 In 1951, the film's main scriptwriter, Marguerite Roberts, was ordered to appear before the House Un-American Activities Committee, where she and her husband, John Sanford, cited the Fifth Amendment and refused to answer questions about whether they had been members of the American Communist Party.
 Consequently, they were both blacklisted, and MGM received permission from the Screen Writers Guild to remove Roberts' credit from the film.
 It would take nine years before she was allowed to work in Hollywood again.
 Roberts had already completed another screenplay for an MGM film, The Girl Who Had Everything.
-It was released early in 1953, but she wasn't credited.
+It was released early in 1953, but she was not credited.

-Scenes were filmed on soundstages at MGM-British Studios, Borehamwood, Herts, and on location at Doune Castle, Scotland.
+Scenes were filmed on soundstages at MGM-British Studios, Borehamwood, Hertfordshire, and on location at Doune Castle, Scotland.
 Both the Ashby-de-la-Zouch tournament and the Torquilstone Castle siege were shot on the large Borehamwood backlot.
-Woodland scenes were shot in Ashridge Forest, Herts and Bucks.
+Woodland scenes were shot in Ashridge Forest, Hertfordshire and Buckinghamshire.
 The studio hired Jack Churchill, a British Second World War army officer (renowned for going into battle carrying a Scottish broadsword, longbow and bagpipes), to appear as an archer, shooting from the walls of Warwick Castle.